gav007/smartprep/README.md

         # On the EC2 instance
         docker pull your-registry/smartprep:latest
-        docker run -d -p 3000:3000 ... your-registry/smartprep:latest # Add -e flags or --env-file if needed
+        docker run -d -p 3000:3000 ... your-registry/smartprep:latest # Add --env-file if needed
         ```
-    *   **Option B (Copy Files & Build):** Copy the entire project folder (excluding ignored files) to the EC2 instance and build the image directly there using `docker build -t smartprep .`.
+    *   **Option B (Copy Files & Build):** Copy the project folder (excluding ignored files) to the EC2 instance and build the image directly there using `docker build -t smartprep .`.
-3.  **Run the Container:** Use the `docker run` command described above on the EC2 instance, ensuring any necessary environment variables are set.
+3.  **Run the Container:** Use the `docker run` command described above on the EC2 instance.
 4.  **Configure Security Group:** Ensure the EC2 instance's security group allows incoming traffic on port 3000 (or port 80/443 if using a reverse proxy).
 5.  **Set up Reverse Proxy (Recommended):**
     *   Install Nginx on the EC2 instance.
-    *   Configure Nginx as a reverse proxy to forward requests from port 80 (and 443 for HTTPS) to the container's port 3000.
-Use the provided `nginx.conf` as a template (`/etc/nginx/sites-available/smartprep`).
+    *   Configure Nginx as a reverse proxy using the provided `nginx.conf` as a template (`/etc/nginx/sites-available/smartprep`).
 Adapt the `server_name`.
     *   Link the config: `sudo ln -s /etc/nginx/sites-available/smartprep /etc/nginx/sites-enabled/`
     *   Test Nginx config: `sudo nginx -t`
     *   Restart Nginx: `sudo systemctl restart nginx`